jundalisay/sp/content/en/research/indian/gospel/chapter-31.md

 "You see, you should keep far away from woman; then you may realize God.
 It is extremely harmful to have much to do with women who have bad motives, or to eat food from their hands.
 They rob a man of his spirituality.
 Only by being extremely careful about woman can one preserve one's love of God.
-One day Bhavanāth, Rākhāl, and some other youngsters had cooked their own meal in the temple garden.
+One day Bhavanāth, Rakhal, and some other youngsters had cooked their own meal in the temple garden.
 They were sitting at their meal when a Baul arrived, sat down with them, and said he wanted to eat with them.